nicola-cab/cpp_sandbox/functional/README.md

 -------------

 It looks like that without optimisation stl over-performs tail recursive implemented algorithms.
 With O3 enabled tail recursion optimisation does its job and it makes a recursive call run as fast as the iterative counterpart.
-Intersting notice that std::find was always beaten by the tail recursive counterpart.
+Intersting to notice that std::find was always beaten by the tail recursive counterpart.